juzybits/polymedia-suitcase/README.md

 ## Hooks

 - `useClickOutside()` - A hook that detects when a click or touch event occurs outside a DOM element.
+- `useFetch()` - A hook to handle data fetching.
+- `useFetchAndLoadMore()` - A hook to handle data fetching and load more results.
+- `useFetchAndPaginate()` - A hook to handle data fetching and paginating through the results.

 ## Links